tklebel/data-sharing-policies/analysis/03-analyse-funder-selectivity.md

 The same patterns of large initial swings and eventual equilibria hold true for the clustered and the fragmented network topology.

+HIGHLY INTERESTING OBSERVATION: in the fragmented network, it is mostly those teams which are not well-connected that keep sharing data (in line with the general findings).
+Is it then also those that receive more funding?
+Need to compare with centrality measures.

+This might be the reason, why the means that we show are much smoother for the fragmented network, compared to the clustered, and especially the random network: in the fragmented network, the types of nodes sharing data are quite similar across runs, because there is a strong difference in degree between the nodes.
+In the clustered, and more so in the random network, there are not so big differences in degree, and thus there is more variability in who shares.